deeso/rule-chains/README.md

 An approach to creating chains based of grok rules.
 The goal is to use grok to match keys in a message, and then use the matched keys to perform additional matching or mark-ups.

+### TODO ###
+* write testing code to find bugs and prevent regressions
+* write documentation and update comments
+* audit code and remove cruft
+* add logging for debugging and monitoring
+* fix the code factory functions and add the following:

 ### What is this repository for? ###

 * creating chains and using grok